malaysia-ai/huggingface/README.md

 2. HuggingFace become a new standard to distribute machine learning models, from text based up to image based.

-3. We want developers very easy to run Malay AI models.
+3. We want developers very easy to run Malaysia AI models.

 ## How-to start